LaunchCodeEducation/intro-to-professional-web-dev-wiki/Lesson-Playbook.md

-Each class will have a playbook entry that contains the following information.
+Each class will have a playbook entry that contains the following information:
 1. Course schedule (F = full-class, G = small-group)
    1. Announcements and regular pep-talks (F)
    1. Primary Instruction (F) - includes one or more of the following: